munificent/craftinginterpreters/book/parsing-expressions.md

 if ((flags & FLAG_MASK) == SOME_FLAG) { ... } // Right.
 ```

+Should we fix this for Lox and put bitwise operators higher up the precedence
+table than C does?
+There are two strategies we can take.

 You almost never want to use the result of an `==` expression as the operand to
-a bitwise operator, so bitwise should bind tighter.
-Should we fix this for Lox
+a bitwise operator.
+By making bitwise bind tighter, users don't need to
-and put bitwise operators higher up the precedence table than C does?

-One way to design language features is by seeing how they interact with the rest
-of the language how users will use it.
-If your language has a coherent internal
-logic, that makes it easier for people to learn.
-When they guess that a feature
-works the way they *hope* it works, they will often be right.
-There are fewer
+parenthesize as often.
+So if we do that, and users assume the precedence is
+chose logically to minimize parentheses, they're likely to infer it correctly.

+This kind of internal consistency makes the language easier to learn because
-edge cases and exceptions to learn.
+there are fewer edge cases and exceptions users have to stumble into and then

-All of that's good, because before users can use your language, they have to
+correct.
+That's good, because before users can use our language, they have to
 load all of that syntax and semantics into their heads.
 A simpler, more rational
-language is less to load.
+language *makes sense*.

-But, for many users there is an even faster shortcut to getting your language's
+But, for many users there is an even faster shortcut to getting our language's
 ideas into their wetware -- *use concepts they already know.* Many newcomers to
-your language will be coming from some other language or languages.
-If your
+our language will be coming from some other language or languages.
+If our
 language uses some of the same syntax or semantics as those, there is much less
 for the user to learn (and *unlearn*).